aghalya-n/japanese-knives-site/README.md

 #### Requirements

 Your webpage will have to implement the features listed below.
 Note that the examples are only meant to illustrate the features.
-You do not have to make you webpage look similar to the examples.
+You do not have to make your webpage look similar to the examples.
 You just have to incorporate that feature in some form.

 1. Layout: All content must be laid out in a single page with full-width horizontal stripes/sections including a header and a footer - [Example](https://uiuc-web-programming.gitlab.io/sp20/images/mp1/2.png)
 2. Sticky Navbar: A top navigation bar that sticks to the top of the window when scrolling - [Example](https://uiuc-web-programming.gitlab.io/sp20/images/mp1/3.gif)